 - Canadian Biosafety Handbook (CBH), 2nd Ed.
 (2016);

-The SFU Biosafety Program, Biosafety Policy and Biosafety Manual have been developed to:
+The SFU Biosafety Program has been developed to:

 - Ensure the safety of students, faculty, staff, the community and the environment when using biohazardous materials under the auspices of SFU and;